The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 Rick’s DUI lawyer is therefore able to convince the jury that these Title 17 violations could have invalidated Rick’s 0.10% result and that Rick should be found not guilty of DUI.

-“Rising blood alcohol” is another commonly effective DUI defense.
+“Rising blood alcohol” is another common and good DUI defense.

 According to Burbank DUI defense attorney John Murray12